 Our Rat Exclusion Services require two stages of correction work called Phase 1, and Phase 2.
 Through Phase 1, we eliminate an existing rat presence, explaining to our clients how rats have arrived.
-In Phase 2, because the customer requests permanent corrections, we make those corrections, subsequently providing a one year guarantee against recurrence!
+In Phase 2, because the customer requests permanent corrections, we make those corrections.

 Additional Pertinent Information

 In the Midwest, there is only one major rat species, Rattus norvegicus, commonly known as the brown rat, but also called Sewer rat, Alley rat and Norway rat.
 This rat can live anywhere where humans reside.
 In Chicago, this rat is most often called Alley rat.
 This name is misleading because, although rats feed in garbage cans, this focus is nowhere near the source of available food supply that Chicago's sewers provide.